The citizens of India are required to pay Income tax as well as other taxes as per law.

 4. Let us join hands to develop tax culture:

 d) The department has already started to focus on non-filers and stop-filers in order to enhance the tax base.
 We should aim at achieving a tax regulation regimen in India which can match the best in the world.
-According to the Credit Suisse Global Wealth Report, India now has some 2080 ultra high net worth individuals with wealth of at least $50 million and 940 who have more than $100 million of assets.
-The Wall Street Journal reported that India currently has about 1,85,000 millionaires.
+According to the Credit Suisse Global Wealth Report, India now has some 1815 ultra high net worth individuals with wealth of at least $50 million, 761 who have more than $100 million of assets and about 2,45,000 millionaires.
 On the other side of the wealth spectrum, it reflects India’s immense income inequality, 95 percent of the Indians have assets below $10,000.

 5. The reasons for apathy of the government and the taxpayers towards the tax payment and development of tax culture are:-